natanr123/my-trader/README.md

 Thank You

-To start backend locally without docker-compose:
+### To start the backend with docker-compose:

 cd backend

 uv sync

 docker compose watch

+Server should start on localhost:8000

+### To start the frontend without docker-compose:

+npm run dev:

+Frontend should start on localhost:5174